Mutiara Line: Receiving government support

-The PSI project became a political issue prior to the elections in 2018, with the incumbent Barisan Nasional federal government opposing the reclamation on the grounds of protecting the livelihoods of the affected fishermen.
+The PSI project became a political issue prior to the elections in 2018, with the incumbent Barisan Nasional (BN) federal government opposing the reclamation on the grounds of protecting the livelihoods of the affected fishermen.
 The PTMP, along with the PSI, formed part of Pakatan Harapan's (PH) 68-point election manifesto for Penang.
 Consequently, the Bayan Lepas LRT, which was dependent on the reclamation project, did not receive approval until after the elections when PH came into federal power.
 In 2019, the federal Ministry of Transport gave conditional approval for the Bayan Lepas LRT.
 The estimated cost of the line had increased to RM8.4 billion.

 Detailed plans of the Bayan Lepas LRT were put on public display in 2019 as part of the conditional approval.
 Despite dissent from certain interest groups, the LRT received close to 98% support from the public.
 Chow, who succeeded Lim as Chief Minister after the election, stated that construction of the LRT would begin in 2020, and that the state government had secured a sovereign guarantee from the PH administration to issue bonds for the LRT.